Data Types

 VERTEX anyVertex; VERTEX<person> owner;

-.
+All vertices have a built-in attribute type.
 The built-in attribute is of type string.
-You can access it with the dot (.
+You can access it with the dot (.) operator.

 Edge

-is considered a base type in the GSQL query language.
+EDGE is considered a base type in the GSQL query language.

-Both query parameters and variables in a query body can be of type EDGE
+Both query parameters and variables in a query body can be of type EDGE.

 Edge types